Migration, modern-day slavery, and the California Transparency in Supply Chains Act

 The California Transparency in Supply Chains Act (SB 657), which goes into effect on January 1, 2012, requires retail sellers and manufacturers doing business in California – with annual worldwide gross receipts that exceed $100 million – to disclose their efforts to eradicate slavery and human trafficking from their supply chains.
 The expressed aim of the Act is to provide consumers in California, through the power of information, with a tool for leveraging their purchasing power to eradicate slavery and trafficking from product supply chains.
 In other words, by compelling companies to publicly disclose information concerning their efforts to eradicate trafficking and slavery from their supply chains, consumers can decide from which company they wish to buy or with which they wish to do business.

-The FLA has developed a guide to provide affiliates with more information on the requirements of the Act, enable companies to determine if they are covered by the Act, and, if so, how affiliation with FLA may help in developÂing the disclosure required under the Act.
-It also includes a basic guide for developing a disclosure web page that FLA company affiliates may wish to use as a tool when considering how to meet the disclosure requirements of the Act.
+The FLA has developed a guide to provide members with more information on the requirements of the Act, enable companies to determine if they are covered by the Act, and, if so, how membership with FLA may help in developÂing the disclosure required under the Act.
+It also includes a basic guide for developing a disclosure web page that FLA company members may wish to use as a tool when considering how to meet the disclosure requirements of the Act.

 More FLA News